 Step 9: Kiss the mirror and start taking selfies!

 Classic fishtail has to be the most gorgeous braid ever.
 One of the few braids which can easily be taken from day to night just by adding a little colour and fun.
 Don’t worry if you don’t have the length to make one.
 The more layers you have, the more boho it will look.
 Personally I love to mess it up as much as I can.

 The theme required me to dress up my braid so I added this colourful and young vibe to it.
 You don’t need to have hair chalks to colour your braid.
 Just take a few colourful yarns instead.
 I love myself some coloured hair extensions so I added those as well.
 I won’t recommend ribbons because they slip off easily.

-Red lipstick: MAC Ruby Woo/ Earrings / Black top with sheer shoulder panels /Feather extensions / Nail Paint: Colorbar Cocktail Brights Lime Margarita
+Red lipstick: MAC Ruby Woo/ Earrings Similar/ Black top with sheer shoulder panels HERE/Feather extensions HERE/ Nail Paint: Colorbar Cocktail Brights Lime Margarita